OrgFlow/docs/content/reference/glossary/snapshot.md

 - The head commit hash of your environment's branch at the time that the snapshot was taken.
 - The environment's parity hash at the time that the snapshot was taken.

-A snapshot can be used as a target for a @concept_rollback.
+A snapshot can be used as a target for a @concept_rollback, and they help with @concept_branchswitching.

 ## Taking snapshots